silinternational/wecarry-api/README.md

 UI side.)

 ### Google
-To enable authentication via Google, an organization record will need to be created that includes an auth_type of `google` and an auth_config like the following ...
+To add an organization using Google authentication, create a database organization record
+that includes an auth_type of `google` and an auth_config like the following ...

 ```
 {}